adlnet/lrs-conformance-test-suite/README.md

-    -l, --authorization_path [string]  Path to OAuth user authorization endpoint (relative to endpoint) -g, --grep [string]                Only run tests that match the given pattern -b, --bail                         Abort the battery if one test fails -d, --directory [value]            Specific directories of tests (as a comma seperated list with no spaces) -z, --errors                       Results log of failing tests only
+    -l, --authorization_path [string]  Path to OAuth user authorization endpoint (relative to endpoint) -g, --grep [string]                Only run tests that match the given pattern -b, --bail                         Abort the battery if one test fails -x, --xapiVersion [string]         🌟 New: Version of the xAPI spec to test against -d, --directory [value]            Specific directories of tests (as a comma seperated list with no spaces) -z, --errors                       Results log of failing tests only
 ```